Yen-Lung-Huang/velis-brightness-tuner/README.md

 ## Project Description

 The Velis Brightness Tuner is an open-source tool designed to help users customize the brightness curve for the Velis Auto Brightness app.
-This application allows you to interactively adjust the brightness curve, providing a more precise and personalized screen brightness experience, especially in darker environments where the default Velis app settings may not be optimal.
+This application allows you to interactively adjust the brightness curve, providing a more precise and personalized screen brightness experience.

 ## Features